bible-technology/scripture-burrito/docs/metadata_design.rst

 Few Empty Elements, Many Optional Elements
 ==========================================

-The children of the root element (identification, format, etc) are required.
+The children of most root elements (identification, format, etc) are required.
 Many elements below that level are optional but, if they are present, they must contain content.
 This is to avoid confusion between a value that is unspecified and a value that is specified as an empty string.
 So

 .. code-block:: xml